4W4I5/Semester-5-Notes/Algo/Exam Prep/Algo Finals Prep.md

 **Shortest Path**
 - Defined as a path U to V with the least weighted edges
 	- infinite if no such path exists or negative-weight cycles exist
+- Subpath created from shortest path will be the new shortest path
 -
 # 16: bellman ford
 # 10: kmp string matching